 Almond flour pancakes cook up fluffy and tender.
 The almond flour lends a natural sweetness to the pancakes, and they are delicious topped with a sprinkle of cinnamon, toasted sliced almonds, or a fruity sauce like blueberry sauce or apple compote.
 They’re also phenomenal with maple cinnamon butter.

 Almond flour is much higher in protein and lower in calories than all-purpose flour, and that protein helps keep you satisfied all morning.
-While this recipe calls for eggs, it’s easy to make vegan almond flour pancakes by swapping in flax eggs (1 flax egg = 1 tablespoon flaxseed meal + 2 1/2 tablespoons water, let it sit for a few mins. before adding it to the batter).
+While this recipe calls for eggs, it’s easy to make vegan almond flour pancakes by swapping in flax eggs.
+Here’s the easy formula: 1 flax egg = 1 tablespoon flaxseed meal + 2 ½ tablespoons water; let it sit for a few minutes before adding it to the batter.

 If you prefer a savory profile, top your pancakes with cream cheese and chopped chives, or try plain greek yogurt and a sprinkle of cinnamon or granola.

 If you like sweeter pancakes, you can top your almond flour pancakes with honey or syrup and fruit, like a sliced banana or a handful of fresh blueberries.
 If you really want to go all “almond-y”, top the almond pancakes with homemade almond butter or sweet and salty almond butter.

 The naturally nutty base of these pancakes makes them a true breakfast variety all-star, and you’ll love the feeling of a fresh and healthy start to your day.

 While both are made from ground-up almonds, they are not identical.
 The main difference is that almond flour is more finely ground and does not include the skins of the almonds.
 Almond meal is coarse and still contains the brown skin of the almonds.